AC Herculis

 AC Herculis, is an RV Tauri variable and spectroscopic binary star in the constellation of Hercules.
 It varies in brightness between apparent magnitudes 6.85 and 9.0.

 AC Her is an RVa star, meaning it is an RV Tauri variable whose maximum and minimum magnitudes do not slowly vary over hundreds of days.
 It also is a very clear example of a common type of RV Tauri light curve where the maximum following a deep minimum is brighter than the maximum following a shallow minimum.
 In each period of 75.46 days it has two maxima and two minima.

+AC Her is also a binary star, its companion was detected with spectroscopy and long baseline interferometry.
+Interferometric observations from the CHARA Array enabled its three dimensional orbit with a semimajor axis of 2.01 ± 0.01 mas, equivalent to 2.83 ± 0.08 au.
+The orbit has an inclination of 142.9 ± 1.1 degrees and a longitude of the ascending node of 155.1 ± 1.8 degrees.